The Last American Road Trip

 We are sorry.
 We are not allowed to sell this product with the selected payment method

-The New York Times bestselling author of They Knew, Hiding in Plain Sight, and The View from Flyover Country navigates a changing America as she and her family embark on a series of road trips, in a book that is part memoir, part history, and wholly unique.
+Written and read by New York Times bestselling author of They Knew, Hiding in Plain Sight, and The View from Flyover Country, Sarah Kenzidor, The Last American Road Trip navigates a changing America as Sarah and her family embark on a series of road trips in an audiobook that is part memoir, part history, and wholly unique.

 It is one thing to study the fall of democracy, another to have it hit your homeland—and yet another to raise children as it happens.
 The Last American Road Trip is one family’s journey to the most beautiful, fascinating, and bizarre places in the US during one of its most tumultuous eras.
 As Kendzior works as a journalist chronicling political turmoil, she becomes determined that her young children see America before it’s too late.
 So Kendzior, her husband, and the kids hit the road—again and again.